-Beginning on July 16, you can call or text 988 to reach the National Suicide Prevention Lifeline.
-It's a new way to reach free, live support if you or someone you know has thoughts of suicide, a mental health or substance use crisis, or any other kind of emotional distress.
+You can call or text 988 to reach the National Suicide Prevention Lifeline to reach free, live support if you or someone you know has thoughts of suicide, a mental health or substance use crisis, or any other kind of emotional distress.

 When You Call 988

 If your local crisis center is unable to answer, your call will go to another Lifeline center.
-Around 200 independent, locally owned and operated crisis centers work in the Lifeline network, and there are plans to expand and improve the network with the launch of 988.
+More than 210 independent, locally owned and operated crisis centers work in the Lifeline network, and there are plans to expand and improve the network with the launch of 988.

 Once your call is routed, a trained counselor will answer the phone.
 They will listen, provide support, and share resources if needed.
 Their main goal is to support you in your moment of distress.

 If they feel you are in danger, the counselor may discuss connecting you to local emergency services like 911, but first they will do everything they can to help you with a less invasive plan to keep you safe.
 Fewer than 2% of Lifeline calls involve local emergency services, and more than half of those are with the caller’s consent.

 If you prefer to chat with a counselor on a computer, go to suicidepreventionlifeline.org/chat.
 The Lifeline has provided online chat services since 2013 and added Spanish-language text and chat services this year.

 Before you begin the chat, you’ll be asked to fill out a quick survey to share a little bit about yourself, your main struggle, and how you’re feeling.
 This will help your counselor best support you from the start of your conversation.
 You’ll see a message while you wait for a crisis counselor to join your chat.

 A counselor will answer your chat as soon as one is available.
 They will ask you questions about your safety, feelings, social situation, and if you have any thoughts of suicide.
 If needed, the chat counselor will work with you to create a safety plan or contact local emergency services.